Hawksbill Sea Turtle – A Marvelous Creature of the Sea

 Conservation Status: Critically endangered.

 Hawksbill sea turtles inhabit tropical waters around the world.
 Their distinctive appearance sets them apart from other sea turtle species.
-Their beak-like mouths and beautiful shells, highly prized for their ornamental value, make them easily recognizable.
+Their beak-like mouths and beautiful shells, highly prized for their ornamental value, make them easily recognisable.

 Physical Characteristics Hawksbill Sea Turtles